yasemingurbuz/PatikaDev-Java102/README.md

 Make the enhancement that filters the books with more than 100 pages from this 10-element Book list and returns them as a new list.
 (You can use Stream and Lambda expressions.)

 ![](https://github.com/yasemingurbuz/PatikaDev-Java102/blob/main/ListofBook/ListofBookOutput.png)

+# Patika Klonu(to be continued)

+### Instructor Panel

+When instructors log into the system, a screen should be designed where they can perform their tasks.

+Instructors can see and list the trainings assigned to them by the Operators.
+They are not allowed to edit or delete tutorials.
+They cannot see the trainings of other trainers.

+The task of the trainers will be to add content to the trainings.
+(See: Java 102 Tutorial on the system path.dev)

+Instructors can add content, edit, delete and list their own content.

+Features of the contents:

+Content Title

+Content Description

+Content Youtube Link

+Content Quiz Questions

+Course information to which the content belongs

+Quiz questions will be added from the instructor panel and when adding the question, which content it belongs to must be selected.

+On the content listing screen, it should be possible to filter by courses and by content title.

+The instructor must do all these things through the interface.

+### Student Panel

+When students log in to the system, they must access the lessons via paths, just like you do.

+Students can list the trails in the system.

+Students must enroll in a course via the trails.

+Students can access and view the contents of the course they are registered for.
+(There is no need to embed the Youtube video in the project, only a link can be provided)

+Students can evaluate and comment on the contents of the courses.

+Students can solve course quizzes.

+Students must do all these tasks through the interface.

+## Adding to the Operator Panel

+Operators have the authority to delete and edit all paths, tutorials, content and quizzes in the system.

+## Adding to the Home Screen

+If students do not have a membership during the login screen, they can register to the system.

+The register screen should be designed and only students should be able to register to the system.

+The programmer (ie you) should add the operators in the system, and only operators should be able to add the trainers.